 CURRENT RESEARCH PROJECTS

 I am currently working on a broad project looking at the variability of metabolic traits at different scales, from the sub-cellular mechanisms to the population consequences, using fish as study species.
-The project is run by Neil Metcalfe and funded by an ERC advanced grant.
-The project also involves Sonya Auer, Eugenia Martin and Graeme Anderson.
 The project aims to incorporate multidisciplinary knowledge, including chemistry, bioenergetics, animal physiology and ecology.
 My current main research themes are listed below.

 The role of mitochondrial efficiency in whole-animal performance